-Let’s be clear: We certainly don’t think every spurge needs to be something “classic” that’ll last till the end of time (where’s the fun in that?) but we do think dropping a ton on something that’s so obviously the “it” item from one collection is silly (ahem, Alexander Wang’s $1,000 Parental Advisory sweatshirt.)
+Let’s be clear: We certainly don’t think every splurge needs to be something “classic” that’ll last until the end of time (where’s the fun in that?), but we do think dropping a ton on something that’s so obviously the “it” item from one collection is silly.
 Why?
 Because there’s an excellent chance that, after the season is up and the luster starts to fade, you might start to feel that your splurge was partially due to the immediacy of having something coveted, rather than having something you’ll adore long-term.

 Most women can’t—or prefer not to—drop a ton of cash on clothes every season, even on staples we’re told will always be in style.
 That’s why off-price retailers such as TJ Maxx, Marshalls, and Century 21 are so great for scoring real designer pieces at a fraction of the cost.
 Even several fast-fashion stores like Zara, ASOS, and Uniqlo are upping their game and quality, offering an array of timeless pieces such as wool overcoats, leather Chelsea boots, wool and cashmere sweaters, and silk blouses at seriously wallet-friendly prices.

 You Think Faux Diamonds Are a Faux Pas